Esteban-Jr/Kick-Quiz/README.md

 ![Kick & Quiz Result Box](./assets/images/result_box.png)

 The Results Box not only serves as a conclusion to the quiz but also as a motivational tool, encouraging users to learn more about football and improve their scores in future attempts.

+### Features Left to Implement

+- User can create a an account
+- Timer
+- Leaderboard
+- Hints
+- More questions